tarao/colorize/README.md

 ### Patterns

-You can restrict the colorization to be applied to lines of a specific pattern.
+You can restrict the colorization to be applied to matching parts of lines.
 The following command colorize lines start with `Error:` as red, and lines start with `Warn:` as yellow.

 ```
-colorize --pattern='^Error:' --fg=red -- colorize --force --pattern='^Warn:' --fg=yellow -- your command and arguments
+colorize --pattern='^Error:.*' --fg=red -- colorize --force --pattern='^Warn:.*' --fg=yellow -- your command and arguments
 ```

 Notice that `colorize` command can be nested; it can colorize another